-For reference purposes the complete copies of these documents have been included in the appendices.
+For reference purposes the complete and unaltered copies of these documents have been included in the appendices.

-The existing regulatory requirements of the participating countries involved in SG2 require medical device manufacturers to notify NCAs of certain adverse events.
+The existing regulatory requirements of the participating countries involved in SG2 require medical device manufacturers to notify National Competent Authority (NCA) of certain adverse events.

-This document represents a global model, which provides guidance on the type of adverse events associated with medical devices that should be reported by manufacturers to a National Competent Authority (NCA).
+This document represents a global model, which provides guidance on the type of adverse events associated with medical devices that should be reported by manufacturers to a NCA.
 It has been elaborated on the basis of the regulatory requirements existing in the participating member countries.

 The information and guidance contained herein represents a model, which may not reflect current regulatory requirements.
 Even if the present reporting criteria of the participating countries are very similar, they are not identical.
 This document provides a future model towards which those existing systems should converge.
-The principles laid down in this document should be considered in the development or amendment of regulatory systems in the participating countries or other countries.
+The principles laid down in this document should be considered in the development or amendment of regulatory systems in the participating countries.

-In order to improve the monitoring of the performance of medical devices placed on their market, NCAs should encourage the reporting of adverse events by the users.
+This document does not deal with reporting by users of medical devices.
+However, in order to improve the monitoring of the performance of medical devices placed on their market, NCAs should encourage the reporting of adverse events by the users.
 Such reports may be addressed either directly to the NCA, or to the manufacturer, or to both depending on national practices.
 Where the user informs the NCA directly about an event, the NCA should adopt administrative measures to ensure that the pertinent manufacturer is informed without delay of such a notification.